Pressed Pennies are one of those classic things that people just go ape over.

 Cool and kinda creepy- but we love it.

 We store them in these little pressed penny binders and suddenly, smooshing change is hella cool.
+Who knew having a Disney World Pressed Penny Book would be such a prized possession?

 So why do we press pennies?
 Because they are such a fun and cool souvenir.
 They’re cheap, they’re unexpected, and they keep everyone entertained.
 Sometimes it’s the little things in life!